-Due to an increased risk of civil unrest and a heightened threat of terrorist incidents, Irish citizens are advised to avoid all non-essential travel to Egypt at this time with the following exceptions:
+Due to an increased risk of civil unrest and a heightened threat of terrorist incidents, Irish citizens are advised to avoid all non-essential travel to Egypt at this time including Sharm El-Sheikh and the rest of the Sinai with the following exceptions:

-- the Red Sea resort of Sharm El Sheikh in the Sinai peninsula, where Irish citizens are advised to arrive and depart by air and to strictly avoid travelling outside the resort;
+- the Red Sea coastal resort of Hurghada and other Red Sea resorts outside the Sinai peninsula, where Irish citizens are advised to arrive and depart by air and to strictly avoid travelling outside the resort;

 Irish citizens already in Egypt are urged to remain vigilant and monitor local media for updates on the security situation.
-Irish citizens should also take sensible precautions with regard to their movements at this time, avoiding large crowds where possible and all travel to the vicinity of major security/police or government buildings.
+Irish citizens should also take sensible precautions with regard to their movements at this time, avoiding large crowds where possible and all travel to the vicinity of major security/police or government buildings and state university campuses which have been the scene of violent clashes between police and student protesters in recent months.
 If you are already in a tourist resort you should not leave the resort without consulting your local tour operator.

 A heavy security presence on the streets, including security checkpoints on key routes at night, is to be expected and this may result in delays and disruption to travel routes.
 Irish citizens should ensure that that they carry valid i.d. with them at all times.

 Since the removal of former President Muhammed Morsi from office in July 2013 there have been frequent political protests and demonstrations across the country involving violent clashes with the security forces and/or opponents resulting in a large number of deaths and injuries.